castorini/anserini/docs/experiments-msmarco-passage.md

 At this time, look back through the learning outcomes again and make sure you're good.
 As a next step in the onboarding path, you basically [do the same thing again in Python with Pyserini](https://github.com/castorini/pyserini/blob/master/docs/experiments-msmarco-passage.md) (as opposed to Java with Anserini here).

+Before you move on, however, add an entry in the "Reproduction Log" at the bottom of this page, following the same format: use `yyyy-mm-dd`, make sure you're using a commit id that's on the main trunk of Anserini, and use its 7-hexadecimal prefix for the link anchor text.

 ## BM25 Tuning